 Earned Value Management (EVM) is a project management technique that measures the technical performance, cost and schedule of a project against planned objectives.
 The result is a simple set of metrics that provides early warnings of performance issues, allowing for timely and appropriate adjustments.

 AgileEVM is a lightweight and easy to use adaptation of the traditional Earned Value Management technique which provides the benefits of traditional Earned Value Management for Scrum.
 One of the issues when using EVM in Agile is that you have to calculate an upfront quantification of the project scope, something that some Agilists might be reluctant to define as they don’t want to quantify a scope further than the first iterations or sprints in Scrum.
 It is however possible to implement EVM in Scrum using only three basic planning parameters: Backlog, Velocity and Cost.
 These items provide the baseline measures to assess the scope, throughput and cost.
-More recent thoughts on how to scale Scrum for larger systems have introduced the concept of release that can help define some scope and estimate the planned value.
+More recent thoughts on how to scale Scrum for larger systems, like SAFe, have introduced the concept of release that can help define some scope and estimate the planned value delivered in each release.

 Earned Value Management on Wikipedia